jayjoshi603/QA-Portfolio/Bug_Writing/Native_Application_Bugs.md

-[High Pri] Instagram(Android/iOS) (Production v300): User is able to login when user enter wrong password and press log in button from Instagram login page
+Instagram(Android/iOS) (Production v300): User is able to login when user enter wrong password and press log in button from Instagram login page

 Frequency: 100%
 Reproducible accounts : jay.test / bug123!